 Instead we just wipe and wipe with dry paper or perhaps a moistened ‘wipe.’
 Now isn’t that actually kind of gross?
 Wiping will never really clean you.
 To me, using the bidet with water and soap far surpasses using toilet paper from a hygiene standpoint.

 How about a quick, mini-shower with soap and everything for your undercarriage?
 I say a resounding, ‘yes!’

 How is this gross?
 Cleaning ourselves just as we would in the shower (assuming you do, crazily enough, touch yourself in the shower–sicko!) in a bidet.

-Despite the fact that some think it looks like a toilet, you must think of the bidet as a low sink or wash basin.
+Despite the fact that some think the full bidet fixture looks like a toilet, you must think of the bidet as a low sink or wash basin.
 There you would have soap and a towel to dry yourself just as you do in the shower.

 Why has the bidet not caught-on yet in the United States?
 Why do most Italian households have bidets and think of us as gross since we don’t shower or wash every time we go to the toilet?
 Which do you think is cleaner?
 Wiping or washing?